agmath/agmath.github.io/UGRmentor.md

 and to participate using our SNHU Analytics Slack Channel (e-mail me for an invite) or using the hashtag #TidyTuesday on Twitter.

+A sample of recent student projects in data science include:
++ An Analysis of Survey Data for SNHU's Global Education Movement (GEM) Program (GEM is SNHU's effort to expand educational opportunities to refugees in encampments across the globe -- see more [here](https://gem.snhu.edu/)).
++ #2020: Classifying Misinformation on Twitter
++ Spatial Classifiers and Gerrymanders

 ### Simulation and Agent-Based Modeling

 Need to write...